tyconsulting/blog.tyang.github.io/_posts/2014-05-24-opsmgr-dashboard-fun-google-maps.md

 Firstly, export the dashboard MP, but do not delete it from the management group after export.

 Run the GTMTool.exe against the exported MP.
-When asked if I want to create a task pane dashboard, answer “Y” and enter the name of the MP I created in step 01 (“Demo.Remote.Computers”).
+When asked if I want to create a task pane dashboard, answer "Y" and enter the name of the MP I created in step 01 ("Demo.Remote.Computers").

 <a href="http://blog.tyang.org/wp-content/uploads/2014/05/image23.png"><img style="display: inline; border-width: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2014/05/image_thumb23.png" alt="image" width="580" height="119" border="0" /></a>

-Although it’s not required, but I also opened the MP generated by the GTMTool.exe, replaced all the “UIGenerated” strings with something meaningful.
+Although it’s not required, but I also opened the MP generated by the GTMTool.exe, replaced all the "UIGenerated" strings with something meaningful.

 Before: